 IRA Rollover Benefit 2: Increased Investment Options

-Within a 401(k) plan, your investment options are limited to the choices provided to you by your plan custodian and your employer.
+Within a 401(k) plan, your investment options are limited to the choices provided to you by your plan custodian and employer.
 Often, these choices are sufficient, but rarely are they extensive.
-But with a rollover IRA, you can choose to put your money in virtually any mainstream investment imaginable.
+With a rollover IRA, you can choose to put your money in virtually any mainstream investment imaginable.

 IRA Rollover Benefit 3: Lower Fees